 apt-get install -y usbip

-This will install the required usbip modules.
-We will now tell Raspbian to start the required kernel modules at boot time by modifying /etc/modules-load.d/modules.conf
+This command installs the necessary usbip modules.
+Next, we’ll ensure that Raspbian loads the required kernel modules at boot time by editing /etc/modules-load.d/modules.conf

 # /etc/modules: kernel modules to load at boot time.